joshuabach/gnucash-web/README.md

   on GitHub, but the readme does not cleary state what it does.
 It seems to be only a exporter for certain reports.
 Anyway, it was archived in 2022, with last commit from 2018.

+To conclude, all projects in this direction seem to be at most prototypes for playing around and even those are scarce.
+The GnuCash dev-team itself doesn't seem to be keen on providing a real mobile/web alternative, which is perfectly fine and understandable.
+I probably wouldn't either if I were them.
+Luckiliy, I am not!

 License
 -------